 This aligns with the findings of Dy and Sumayao, who noted that EPST's oral performance is often hindered by linguistic insecurity and the pressure to maintain accuracy in front of students (1).
 Similarly, the study by Galuhwardani highlights that fear of judgment and language errors can significantly affect the communicative confidence of English language interns (182).
 Hence, these experiences reflect the findings of Kobul and Saraçoğlu, who emphasised that language anxiety among EPSTs often stems from fear of negative evaluation and lack of automaticity in English speech (350).
 Moreover, Wulandari and Purnamaningwulan observed that mental blocks during teaching are common among novice educators, particularly when they are still developing their classroom presence and linguistic agility (878).
 Collectively, these findings underscore the need for teacher education programs to provide targeted support in oral communication, including confidence-building exercises, pronunciation training, and anxiety-reduction strategies to help PSTs navigate the linguistic demands of English language teaching.

-Managing Affective Barriers in Language Learning.
+3.9 Managing Affective Barriers in Language Learning

 Many English pre-service teachers (PSTs) struggled with managing affective barriers, particularly in terms of anxiety, self-consciousness, and a lack of confidence during their teaching practice.
 A recurring theme among participants was the fear of being judged, especially in relation to their English pronunciation and overall accuracy.
 One PST expressed, "I have a fear that I might not be listened to" (IDI 9), highlighting the anxiety that the fear of not being heard can cause.
 Another admitted, "You’re still afraid to be judged, you might mess up your pronunciation" (FGD 4), showing how this fear of judgment inhibited their ability to teach confidently.
 This fear of being criticised led to caution in lesson delivery, which affected their natural communication flow.

 Self-consciousness and nervousness were significant emotional barriers for PSTs, especially in the early stages of their teaching practice.
 Many expressed feelings were overly aware of their words and actions, which hindered their ability to speak naturally.
 One PST shared, "I become conscious... sometimes I make mistakes...
 I really know within myself that it's not right" (IDI 12), demonstrating the internal pressure they placed on themselves to avoid errors.
 Another participant noted, "During the first week...
 I was conscious... if what I explained was correct" (IDI 9), reflecting the constant doubt about their teaching accuracy.
 This constant self-monitoring created a tense atmosphere, making it difficult for PSTs to engage with their students comfortably.